Closing arguments in Scottsdale bombing trialPosted: Updated:

-Prosecutor Michael Morrissey told jurors that the hiring of the informant, identified in court records as Rebecca Williams, was "entirely permissible and necessary" to the investigation of identical twin brothers Dennis and Daniel Mahon.
+During closing arguments Tuesday, prosecutor Michael Morrissey told the jury that the hiring of the informant, identified in court records as Rebecca "Becca" Williams, was "entirely permissible and necessary" to the investigation of Dennis and Daniel Mahon.

-Logan was hospitalized for three days after the bombing and needed four surgeries on his hand and arm.
-The bombing also injured a secretary.
+The brothers are accused of sending a package bomb in 2004 that maimed Don Logan, a black man who was the diversity director for the Phoenix suburb of Scottsdale at the time.
+Logan, 54, was hospitalized for three days after the bombing and needed four operations on his hand and arm.
+The bombing also wounded a secretary.

 The trial, which began Jan.
 10, has been filled with drama as Williams took the stand for several days, and Logan himself described the bombing in detail for the jury.